aaronbloomfield/ics/hws/hw-cryptocurrency.md

 to run `chmod 755 cryptomoney.sh` before you can run the shell script.
 This is set up for Java -- for Python, you would replace all occurrences of "java CMoney" with "python3 cmoney.py" (or similar).
-Note that the parameters provided to the shell script are listed in that shell script -- you are welcome to provide different parameters to your program.
+Also note that the parameters provided to the shell script are listed in that shell script.
 It is the shell script interface that we will be using to test your code.

 We realize that the bash syntax for case statements is pretty horrid, which is why we are providing the sample script.
 When calling the